PrinciplesDotDev/principles/iterate-in-thens.md

 ## Content

-No matter the engineer, the brain has a limit to the amount of context it can hold at any one time.
+--No matter the engineer, the brain has a limit to the amount of context it can hold at any one time-- SHould be handled outside of here.

 Iterating on tasks by focusing on one chunk of work is generally better than trying to do too many things at once.

-A task maybe set to upgrade 3 cores libraries that 10 of your applications use.
+A example task may be to upgrade 3 cores libraries that 10 of your applications use.

 To iterate in ANDs you would go to one of those applications, update library 1 AND 2 AND 3 at the same time, then move on to the next application.

 With this approach, you will have to keep in mind all bugs and changes required to update 3 libraries at once.
 Not only that, but the list of things that need to be kept in mind will likely increase with each new app and the interactions with updating 3 libraries at the same time may create complex behavior.

+* Interactions between the changes

 Iterating in THENs approach: